troycomi/snakemake-training/5_config/README.md

 keep all software versions together.
 If you have several options for a command you can also make the command an entry with each option name as a key-value.

-Here's the first few lines of the config.yaml
+Here are the first few lines of the config.yaml
 ```yaml
 paths:
   reference_fna: "GENOME_PATH/GCF_000001215.4_Release_6_plus_ISO1_MT_genomic.fna"